Tezeroth/VRMOBDESK-REFACTOR/README.md

   - StateMachine: A simple state machine implementation
   - PerformanceOptimizer: Optimizes performance for first-time interactions

-Legacy code has been moved to the `temp/` directory for reference while keeping the main codebase clean and organized.
+Some legacy code has been moved to the `temp/` directory, while essential components like model-utils.js remain in the root directory for backward compatibility.

 ## Development